StroboPLUS HDC™ tuner

 Changing The Cent Offset

 Press the Parameter Button until the Cent Offset ( Cents ) value flashes.
 Use the Value Wheel to select a value from -50 to +50 cents.
-Turning the Value Wheel slowly increments or decrements the Cent Offset by 0.1 cents.
-Turning the Value Wheel more rapidly will quickly increment or decrement the Cent Offset by 1 whole cent.
+Turning the Value normally increments or decrements the Cent Offset by 1.0 cents.
+Pressing IN and turning the Value Wheel will increment or decrement the Cent Offset by 0.1 cents.

 The Cent Offset can be used to shift the entire tuning of your preset to match that of a fixed-tuning instrument that cannot be adjusted, or to manually set the cent offset of each note in accordance with a cent offset chart.
 To quickly set your Cent Offset back to the default of 0 cents ( none ), press the Parameter Button until the ‘Cents’ value flashes.
 Then, press and hold the Value Wheel for 2 seconds.